Secure Alternatives to FTP

 How Secure is SFTP?

 Is SFTP secure enough for you?
-While SFTP doesn’t require two-factor authentication, you do have the choice to require both a user ID and password, as well as SSH keys, for a more secure connection.
+While SFTP solutions do not require two-factor authentication, you do have the choice to require both a user ID and password, as well as SSH keys, for a more secure connection.